 Hypoxia Task Force.
-The Mississippi River/Gulf of Mexico Watershed Nutrient Task Force, or "Hypoxia Task Force," was established in 1997 to understand the causes and effects of eutrophication in the Gulf of Mexico and to coordinate management activities throughout the Mississippi-Atchafalaya River Basin to reduce its impacts.
-These activities include improvements in management of both point sources and nonpoint sources of nutrient pollution to reduce inputs into the river system.
-Every 5 years, the Hypoxia Task Force updates its Gulf Hypoxia Action Plan to assess actions taken, discuss success stories, and prioritize future efforts.
+The Mississippi River/Gulf Mexico Watershed Nutrient Task Force, or "Hypox Task Force," was established in 1997 to understar the causes and effects of eutrophication in the Gulf of Mexico and to coordinate management activities throughout the Mississippi-Atchafalay River Basin to reduce its impacts.
+These activitie include improvements in management of bot point sources and nonpoint sources of nutrier pollution to reduce inputs into the river syster Every 5 years, the Hypoxia Task Force updates Gulf Hypoxia Action Plan to assess actions take discuss success stories, and prioritize future effort f of oxia and the focuses on six key areas: river diversions, nonpoint source pollution management, point source pollution management, incentives, leveraging opportunities, and new science-based technologies and applications. ent aya cies oth ent m. its en, rts.
+The Louisiana Nutrient Management Strategy is being implemented by an interagency team with members from CPRA, DEQ, the Department of Agriculture and Forestry, and DNR.
+Also, with the development of the System-Wide Assessment and Monitoring Program, numerous additional water quality monitoring stations will be added throughout Barataria Basin and Breton Sound to improve our spatial and temporal understanding the of water quality within our coastal waters.
+These en additional monitoring sites will not only provide ent improved baseline water quality data but will also help egy inform master plan models and measure proposed changes to water quality in coastal Louisiana.

-A critical component to the state aligning to the goals of the Gulf Hypoxia Action Plan has been development of the 2014 Louisiana Nutrient Management Strategy.
-The implementation strategy focuses on six key areas: river diversions, nonpoint source pollution management, point source pollution management, incentives, leveraging opportunities, and new science-based technologies and applications.
+A critical component to the state aligning to the goals of the Gulf Hypoxia Action Plan has bee development of the 2014 Louisiana Nutrier Management Strategy.
+The implementation strategy